mcarter96/Tenting_Project/README.md

 ## To Start The Server On tenting-rewards@gonzaga.edu
 1. ssh into the server (tenting-rewards.gonzaga.edu) (Use putty on Windows)
 2. Navigate to the following directory: `/home/source_code/Gonzaga-Tenting-Rewards`
-3. Run the runserver.sh script: `./runserver.sh`
+3. Run the runserver.sh script: `sudo ./runserver.sh`

  > This will open up a virtual environment and install any necessary components into the virtual environment required for the server to run
 4. Type in your password when prompted